Ledmington/101-ways-to-find-pi/README.md

 | Polygon             |                |                |     |

 ## Contributions <a name="contributions"></a>
 Each one of these programs is really simple and requires at most two hours of work.
 In that little time, some bugs can appear unnoticed so if you happen to find one, please let me know.
-If you want to contribute, also let me know.
+If you want to contribute, feel free to do so.